belgattitude/shared-dx/packages/eslint-config-bases/README.md

 ### Tips for react/nextjs

-> Tip: If using nextjs, you might want force resolutions of `eslint-plugin-react` to `^5.0.0` to avoid conflicts.
+> Tip: If using nextjs < 15, you might want force resolutions of `eslint-plugin-react` to `^5.0.0` to avoid conflicts.
 > This can be done using the package.json resolutions (yarn) or overrides (npm, pnpm) field:
 >
 > ```json